Copy number calling pipeline¶

 Calculate coverage in the given regions from BAM read depths.

-By default, coverage is calculated via mean read depth from a pileup.
-Alternatively, using the –count option counts the number of read start positions in the interval and normalizes to the interval size.
+With the -p option, calculates mean read depth from a pileup; otherwise, counts the number of read start positions in the interval and normalizes to the interval size.

 cnvkit.py coverage Sample.bam Tiled.bed -o Sample.targetcoverage.cnn cnvkit.py coverage Sample.bam Background.bed -o Sample.antitargetcoverage.cnn